 A robust patient education and support framework can bridge these gaps, empowering patients to stay on therapy and achieve better health outcomes.
 Multichannel support programs are the best way to reach the broadest set of patients possible with impactful support that integrates resources such as:

 Technology is transforming the patient access landscape, offering new ways to streamline processes, enhance affordability, and improve long-term adherence.
-Some of the most impactful advancements include:
+Some of the most impactful advancements include digital patient engagement platforms.
+Solutions like mobile apps and AI chatbots can provide real-time support, helping patients stay informed, complete required paperwork, and manage their treatment journey more effectively.

 Navigating patient access challenges requires a strategic, patient-first approach that accounts for affordability, education, and coordination between diverse stakeholders.
 From mapping the patient journey to optimizing site-of-care logistics, every step plays a critical role in ensuring therapy initiation and long-term adherence.